guofeng201507/capstone_demo_web/README.md

-# How to setup the pedestrian attribute management system:
+# How to setup the Pedestrian Attribute Recognition System:

 #### 1. Download the source code from github: